Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 The Best Hog Dog Sandwich, Gazela Cachorrinhos da Batalha, Porto, Portugal

 Diners belly up to the counter and watch the busy crew crank out piping hot cachorrinhos and plates of salty fries.
-We recommend getting at least two hot dogs – they are just that good – and a plate of fries to make it a meal.
+We recommend getting two hot dogs – they are just that good – and a plate of fries to make it a meal.

 #2 Francesinha Porto Sandwich